codecentric/kong-plugin-reedelk-transformer/README.md

 # Kong Plugin Reedelk Transformer

-The Reedelk transformer plugin allows to transform the upstream request body or downstream request body by invoking a Reedelk REST flow before hitting the upstream server or before sending the response downstream back to the client.
+The Reedelk transformer plugin allows to transform the upstream request body or downstream response body by invoking a Reedelk REST flow before hitting the upstream server or before sending the downstream response back to the client.
 The plugin allows to apply upstream and downstream transformation together as well.

 ## Configuration